0cjs/vic20cc65/README.md

 build cc65 before using it to compile the test program.

 Running `Test` will demonstrate that the problem no longer exists.
-To demonstrate the problem before the fix, `(cd cc65 && git reset --hard
+To demonstrate the problem before the fix, change to the commit before it:

+    #   You may want to confirm the following commit ID in the logs
+    (cd cc65 && git reset --hard 9bd92178)

-@^)` and re-run `Test`.
+and re-run `Test`.
 You can then also one of the suggested lines in `errdemo.c` to see it work correctly with a workaround.

 The minimun workaround is to `cputc('\r')` before you print anything else using `conio` on the VIC-20. [cc65 issue #946][946] has further